-This mongongo nuts reflection was my third guest post for Savage Minds.
-I copy the post here for the RSS feed and for Kindle Subscriptions.
+Note: This mongongo nuts reflection was my third guest post for Savage Minds.
 This post is related to several sections of this blog, including Agriculture as “Worst Mistake in the History of the Human Race”? and the follow-up series on Jared Diamond resulting in the Yanomami Ax Fight: Jared Diamond, Science, Violence & the Facts.

 In a recent post, Kerim does excellent work tracing the Savage Minds engagement with Jared Diamond, which dates to the establishment of this blog as a scrappy band of Davids taking aim at Goliath.

 These days, Diamond gets criticized mostly for not reading or potentially libelous composite misreadings.
 But I want to dial this back to Diamond’s 1987 article “Worst Mistake in the History of the Human Race,” when Diamond obviously takes anthropology from Richard B. Lee–mongongo nuts with no acknowledgment–and also reproduces Lee and Irven DeVore, again with no credit for what almost any professor would call plagiarism.